-Elizabeth is a Senior Solicitor at Mellor Olsson with 30 years' experience.
+Elizabeth is a Senior Associate at Mellor Olsson with 30 years' experience.
 Her practice encompasses broad litigation work, as well as employment law, work health and safety and workers compensation claims.
 She holds a Master of Laws from The University of Adelaide, focusing on litigation and in particular, the role of standards in product liability law.
 Elizabeth is one of the third generation of the Olsson family to work for the firm.

 Elizabeth’s core practice areas are estate litigation, including disputes over testamentary capacity, family trusts and inheritance claims, and employment law, advising on employment contracts, both their terms and conditions, and their termination.
 She also has experience with work health and safety issues and advises both employers and workers regarding their rights and obligations arising from workers compensation claims.